 For almost 10 years, the Bucky 40 Blinks Travel Mask has been my dad’s go-to for its comfort and durability.
 Now, to be honest, my personal favorite is the MZOO Sleep Eye Mask, but I don’t have quite as many miles to back me up.
 So if you're shopping for your own father, you may want to go with the expert's opinion on this one.

-Outside of its many uses on a college campus, a power bank is a necessity for travel, and the Anker stands out from the rest.
+The Anker 9,600 mAh Power Bank stands out from the rest — and is a great option when it comes to travel.
 With a built-in plug and supportive pass-through charging, it can re-energize two devices at the same time, and speedily recharges itself for continued use.
 It's also small enough that it can easily be slipped into your pocket for flexibility.

-While a power bank is great for quickly charging your cell phone and tablet on the go, a charger with more diverse ports and standard A/C outlets is essential for work trips, or for sharing power with others.
+While a power bank is great for quickly charging your cell phone and tablet on the go, a charger with more diverse ports and standard AC outlets is essential for work trips or for sharing power with others.

-With 2 USB-C and 2 USB-A slots, as well as 2 A/C outlets, the Anker 6-in-1 Prime 140W Charging Station is perfect for charging many devices at the same time, as well as powering large electronics like laptops.
+With 2 USB-C and 2 USB-A slots, as well as 2 AC outlets, the Anker 6-in-1 Prime 140W Charging Station is perfect for charging many devices at the same time, as well as powering large electronics like laptops.

 But even with its advanced charging abilities, the sleek and flat design of this charger, along with its detachable cable, makes it easy to travel with.

-For a more compact travel charger — good for cramped flights or in the airport — the Anker Compact 140W 4-Port Charger drops the A/C outlets in favor of three USB-C ports, one USB-A port, and an overall smaller size.
+For a more compact travel charger — good for cramped flights or in the airport — the Anker Compact 140W 4-Port Charger drops the AC outlets in favor of three USB-C ports, one USB-A port, and an overall smaller size.

 According to my dad, this charger also stays in an outlet far better than other chargers he's tried.